oracle/rwloadsim/docs/WHATISIT.md

 environment.
 If you attempt using it beyond its design purpose, you will quickly find that several important things are missing.
-Some examples are a complete lack of GUI, only simple input and output, several programming capabilities found in many other programming language are missing, only few simple data types are supported.
+Some examples are a complete lack of GUI, only simple input, several programming capabilities found in many other programming language are missing, only few simple data types are supported.
 That said, it does support a modular programming approach that is